 An illuminated archway provides a focal point and the fairy lights with lanterns set the scene.
 Lighting from above is the best way to make the most of light.
 Use battery-powered tealights rather than candles for safety.

-25. Front Garden Lighting
+25. Light Up the Front Garden

 Front gardens are often under-used and under-appreciated spaces.
 Brighten yours with lights that double up as security when you return from work on winter evenings.